201Harsh/AI-CB/Readme.md

 - Ask a question to the chatbot

-- Response is generated via Google AI API
+- Response is generated via AI API

 - Each query consumes credits